Watch Tower Bible and Tract Society of Pennsylvania: Incorporation

 In 1914, the International Bible Students Association was incorporated in Britain to administer affairs in that country.
-Like the People's Pulpit Association, it was subsidiary to the Pennsylvania parent organization and all work done through both subsidiaries was described as the work of the Watch Tower Society.
+Like the People's Pulpit Association, it was a subsidiary of the Pennsylvania parent organization, and all work done through both subsidiaries was described as the work of the Watch Tower Society.
 The Watchtower noted: "The editor of The Watchtower is the President of all three of these Societies.
 All financial responsibility connected with the work proceeds from [the Pennsylvania corporation].
 From it the other Societies and all the branches of the work receive their financial support... we use sometimes the one name and sometimes the other in various parts of our work—yet they all in the end mean the Watch Tower Bible and Tract Society, to which all donations should be made."

 Leadership dispute

-Russell died on October 31, 1916, in Pampa, Texas during a cross-country preaching trip.
-On January 6, 1917, board member and society legal counsel Joseph Franklin Rutherford, aged 47, was elected president of the Watch Tower Society, unopposed, at the Pittsburgh convention.
-Under his presidency, the role of the society underwent a major change.
+Russell died on October 31, 1916, in Pampa, Texas, during a cross-country preaching trip.
+On January 6, 1917, board member and Watch Tower Society legal counsel Joseph Franklin Rutherford, aged 47, was elected president of the society, unopposed, at the Pittsburgh convention.
+Under his presidency, the role of the Watch Tower Society underwent a major change.
 By-laws passed by both the Pittsburgh convention and the board of directors stated that the president would be the executive officer and general manager of the society, giving him full charge of its affairs worldwide.

 By June 1917, four of the seven Watch Tower Society directors, Robert H. Hirsh, Alfred I. Ritchie, Isaac F. Hoskins and James D. Wright, had decided they had erred in endorsing Rutherford's expanded powers of management, claiming Rutherford had become autocratic.
-Hirsch attempted to rescind the new by-laws and reclaim the powers of management from the president, but Rutherford later claimed he had by then detected a conspiracy among the directors to seize control of the society.
+Hirsh attempted to rescind the new by-laws and reclaim the powers of management from the president, but Rutherford later claimed he had by then detected a conspiracy among the directors to seize control of the society.
 In July, Rutherford gained a legal opinion from a Philadelphia corporation lawyer that none of his opposers were legally directors of the society.

 On July 12, 1917, Rutherford filled what he claimed were four vacancies on the board, appointing A. H. Macmillan and Pennsylvania Bible Students W. E. Spill, J. A. Bohnet, and George H. Fisher as directors.
-Between August and November the society and the four ousted directors published a series of pamphlets, with each side accusing the other of ambitious and reckless behavior.
+Between August and November, the Watch Tower Society and the four ousted directors published a series of pamphlets, with each side accusing the other of ambitious and reckless behavior.
 The former directors also claimed Rutherford had required all headquarters workers to sign a petition supporting him and threatened dismissal for any who refused to sign.
 The former directors left the Brooklyn headquarters on August 8, 1917.
 On January 5, 1918, Rutherford was returned to office.